home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 ## Unique IDs

-A config flow can attach a unique ID to a config flow to avoid the same device being set up twice.
+A config flow can attach a unique ID, which must be a string, to a config flow to avoid the same device being set up twice.
 When a unique ID is set, it will immediately abort if another flow is in progress for this unique ID.
 You can also quickly abort if there is already an existing config entry for this ID.
 Config entries will get the unique ID of the flow that creates them.

 Call inside a config flow step: